TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-04_Symmetric_encryption.md

 Interestingly, the key I chose, is based on the probability that anyone else also knows it.
 So that logic is the same as the encryption basics: a lower probability is related to a higher security.

+**update**
+I have removed my previous message, because Casper said I have to share the actual key in the group channel.
+He gave a hint that we could do exercise SEC-05 first, which I am going to do now.
+After that, we will use asymmetric encryption to share the key of our symmetric encrypted message, so the public key itself is actually encrypted.

+Instead of a Vigenère, I used a block cipher to encrypt the message.
+For complete implementation, check [SEC-05](./SEC-05_Asymmetric_Encryption.md)